gvwilson/thirdbit/src/fiction/still-book/index.md

 "Why, it'll even make you look more grown-up," Elbow said.
 "Just like the dimples in my cheeks.
 I wasn't carved with them, you know.
-I got this one when I fell out of a tree, and this one when---"
+I got this one when I fell out of a tree, and this one when—"

 "But what about my violin?"
 Still interrupted.
 She had three thick blankets wrapped around her, but she still felt cold.
 Even with a big